prasunbairagi/iNotebook/README.md

 For backend Node.js and Express.js has been used with mongoDB as a database.
 This app has been created to fetch, store, update and delete user specific notes.

-## 🚧 Under Development
+## 🚧 iNotebook 2.0 - Under Development

-Version 2 will come soon with new updates.
+Version 2.0 will come soon with new updates.
 Want to review or suggest -> Please checkout my branch Version-2.0

 ## Available Scripts